somatechlat/SomaAgentHub/docs/agent-onboarding/soma-agent-01.md

 ### Immediate Next Steps

-1. **Test your Agent Zero implementation** with the integration test script
+1. **Test your SomaAgent01 implementation** with the integration test script
 2. **Deploy to development environment** using Docker or Kubernetes
 3. **Monitor agent performance** with health checks and metrics
 4. **Implement error handling** for production resilience

 ### Advanced Agent Patterns

-Once you have Agent Zero working, explore these advanced patterns:
+Once you have SomaAgent01 working, explore these advanced patterns:

 - **[Propagation Agent](propagation-agent.md)** - Handle data propagation and event streaming
 - **[Monitoring Agent](monitoring-agent.md)** - Implement comprehensive system monitoring